Extremal Dependence Concepts: Extremal negative dependence

-where the smallest element is the distribution~\eqref{eq:conmdf} of any countermonotonic random vector and the largest element is the distribution~\eqref{eq:comdf} of any two-dimensional comonotonic random vector having marginals $F_1$ and~$F_2$.
-From~\eqref{eq:tchen} and~\eqref{eq:frechetbounds}, it readily follows that the expectation of a supermodular function of a bivariate random vector is maximized (resp., minimized) under a comonotonic (resp., countermonotonic) law.
+where the smallest element is the distribution~\eqref{eq:conmdf} of any countermonotonic random vector and the largest element is the distribution~\eqref{eq:comdf} of any two-dimensional comonotonic random vector having marginals $F_1$ and $F_2$.
+From~\eqref{eq:tchen} and~\eqref{eq:frechetbounds}, it readily follows that the expectation of a supermodular function of a bivariate random vector is maximized (resp. minimized) under a comonotonic (resp. countermonotonic) law.

-The equivalence in~\eqref{eq:tchen} is no longer true in higher dimensions $d>2$ for the class of supermodular functions [a counterexample has been provided in \citet{MS00}], but holds true for the smaller (when $d>2$) class of so-called $\Delta$-monotone functions; see Theorem~3 in \citet{lR80} and also \citet{lR04} for a characterization of $\Delta$-monotone functions.
-However, even for $\Delta$-monotone functionals the extension of Theorem~\ref{th:comcoh}(c) to arbitrary dimensions is not possible, as $\mathfrak{F}(F_1,\ldots,F_d)$ does not admit in general a smallest element when $d>2$.
+The equivalence in~\eqref{eq:tchen} is no longer true in higher dimensions $d>2$ for the class of supermodular functions (a counterexample has been provided in~\citet{MS00}) but holds true for the smaller (when $d>2$) class of so-called $\Delta$-monotone functions; see Theorem~3 in \citet{lR80}, and also \citet{lR04} for a characterization of $\Delta$-monotone functions.
+However, even for $\Delta$-monotone functionals the extension of Theorem~\ref{th:comcoh}(c) to arbitrary dimensions is not possible as $\FR$ does not admit in general a smallest element when $d>2$.
 More precisely, the inequality

-where $F^{\wedge}_d:=\max\{F_1(x_1)+\cdots+F_d(x_d)-d+1,0 \}$, holds true [and cannot be improved; see \citet{lR81}] for any $F \in \mathfrak{F}(F_1,\ldots,F_d)$, but $F^{\wedge}_d$ might fail to be a distribution function when $d>2$.
-The extremal distributions $F^{\wedge}_d$ and $F^{\vee}_d$ are also called the \emph{lower} and, respectively, \emph{upper Fr\'echet--Hoeffding bound} in honor of the two scholars; see Remark 2.1 in \citet{lR13} on this.
-The notion of countermonotonic random variables associated with a reduction of their correlation was already presented under the term \emph{antithetic variates} in \citet{HM56}.
+where $\lF_d :=\max \{F_1(x_1)+\dots+F_d(x_d)-d+1,0 \}$, holds true (and cannot be improved; see~\citet{lR81}) for any $F \in \FR$ but $\lF_d$ might fail to be a distribution function when $d>2$.
+The extremal distributions $\lF_d$ and $\uF_d$ are also called the \emph{lower} and, respectively, \emph{upper Fr\'echet-Hoeffding bound} in honour of the two scholars; see Remark 2.1 in~\citet{lR13} on this.
+The notion of countermonotonic random variables associated with a reduction of their correlation was already presented under the term \emph{antithetic variates} in~\citet{HM56}.

-\begin{remark}[(The copula $W$)] According to Definition~\ref{de:counter}, a countermonotonic dependence structure is represented by a set of oppositely ordered rearrangements.
+\begin{remark}[The copula $W$] According to Definition~\ref{de:counter}, a countermonotonic dependence structure is represented by a set of oppositely ordered rearrangements.
 From~\eqref{eq:conmdf}, it is also evident that a vector is countermonotonic if and only if it has copula $W$, where $W$ is defined as